drekka/Alchemic/README.md

 *Note: Mostly there should only be one `AcRegister(...)` for a class.
 If you add another, a second instance of the class will then be registered.
 This can be useful in some situations, but generally it's not something that is commonly done.*

-## Constructors
+## Initializers

-By default, Alchemic will use the standard `init` method when constructing an instance of a class.
+By default, Alchemic will use the standard `init` method when initializing an instance of a class.
 However this is not always the best option, so Alchemic provides a method for specifing a different initializer and how to locate any arguments it needs.
 Here's an example:

 ```objectivec
 @implementation MyClass